4.67 from 6 votes

 Does your family have a pizza night?
 We have pizza many Friday nights to end the week.
 I decided to change things up for fall and make an apple crisp style pizza to go with our normal Friday routine.

-It’s a baking sheet friendly apple crisp!
-I used to sometimes eat a dessert like this at Pizza Hut when I was a kid.
-I’m not sure if they still even have it, it’s been so long since I’ve been to Pizza Hut.
-But this dessert may just pull up a little nostalgia for all of my fellow Book-it kids.
+Reminds Me Of Restaurant Desserts -I used to sometimes eat a dessert like this at Pizza Hut when I was a kid, or Cici’s dessert pizza even.
+This dessert may just pull up a little nostalgia for all of my fellow Book-it kids.
 (But this version is so much better than I remember!)

 This sweet cinnamon apple dessert really knocked the socks off Friday with tender, warm apples, and lots of sweet cinnamon and sugar.
 The family loved it, and it’s great for any small group.